Kwistech/PracticeJournal/README.md

 ## Installation

-This program is not installed.
-It is run from the command line.
+This program can be used in two ways:

++ Fork the repository and clone it to your local drive.

+  From the program's root directory, double-click `main.py`

+---

-Fork the repository and clone it to your local drive.
++ Fork the repository and clone it to your local drive.

   From the program's root directory, run the following:

   `python main.py`

 ##How to Use